86 (novel series): Anime

 An anime television series adaptation was announced in a livestream commemorating the first anniversary of Kadokawa's "Kimirano" light novel website on March 15, 2020.
 It is produced by A-1 Pictures and directed by Toshimasa Ishii, with Toshiya Ōno writing the scripts, Tetsuya Kawakami designing the characters, and Hiroyuki Sawano and Kohta Yamamoto composing the music.
 The CGI will be developed by Shirogumi.
 The series was originally scheduled to air in 2020, but it was indefinitely delayed.
 The series is a split-cour anime, with the first half airing on Tokyo MX and other stations from April 11 to June 20, 2021.
 (Note: The series premiered on April 10, 2021 at 24:00 (effectively, April 11 at 12:00 a.m.
 JST).)
 On March 28, 2021, Tokyo MX broadcast a special program commemorating the start of the series starring main cast members Shōya Chiba and Ikumi Hasegawa, producer Nobuhiro Nakayama and music composer Hiroyuki Sawano.
 The second half aired from October 3, 2021, to March 19, 2022.
-The first opening theme is "3-pun 29-byō" (3分29秒, San-pun Nijūkyū-byō; "3 Minutes 29 Seconds") by Hitorie, while the first ending theme is "Avid" by SawanoHiroyuki[nZk]:mizuki and the second theme is "Hands Up to the Sky" by SawanoHiroyuki[nZk]:Laco.
-The second opening theme is "Kyōkaisen" (境界線; "Boundary Line") by Amazarashi, while the third ending theme is "Alchemilla" (アルケミラ, Arukemira) by Regal Lily and the fourth ending theme is "LilaS" by SawanoHiroyuki[nZk]:Honoka Takahashi.
+The first opening theme is "3-pun 29-byō" (3分29秒, San-pun Nijūkyū-byō) by Hitorie, while the first ending theme is "Avid" by SawanoHiroyuki[nZk]:mizuki and the second theme is "Hands Up to the Sky" by SawanoHiroyuki[nZk]:Laco.
+The second opening theme is "Kyōkaisen" (境界線) by Amazarashi, while the third ending theme is "Alchemilla" (ルケミラ, Arukemira) by Regal Lily and the fourth ending theme is "LilaS" by SawanoHiroyuki[nZk]:Honoka Takahashi.

 Crunchyroll streamed the series outside of Asia.
 Muse Communication licensed the series in Southeast Asia.